1.1 Selection of Sheet Metal Materials

-Especially for bending with an inner corner of less than 60 degrees, it is necessary to open the crack groove or the slit.
+Especially for bending with an inner corner of fewer than 60 degrees, it is necessary to open the crack groove or the slit.

 The width of the slit is generally greater than the thickness t, and the depth of the slit is generally greater than 1.5t.

-In the figure 1-34, Figure b is more reasonable than Figure a.
+In figure 1-34, Figure b is more reasonable than Figure a.

 Figure 1-34 Bending of the sheet with crack groove or slit